Sports Psychology Tips: Creating a Mentally Healthy Sporting Environment

 Is the culture you and your organisation create helping your athletes or players?

 Most professional clubs, academies and governing bodies managerial staff are well versed in trying to ensure that their players or athletes are technically skilled and tactically well versed.
 As well, making sure that their athletes have and continue to develop the necessary physical components so that they can perform at their peak is seen as important for many, too.
 However, where many find themselves lacking is in having good processes in place and creating a culture that addresses the importance of mental health in sport for their players.

 The senior managerial team’s role in supporting their athletes well-being and mental health has been a grey area for a long time, however it is slowly changing, thankfully.
 The complexity has meant that many sporting clubs and organisations have turned a blind eye to it.
-Today, though, it is noticeable that more and more organisations are putting procedures in place for their athletes as they recognise how it links to optimal performance.
+Today, though, it is noticeable that more and more organisations are putting procedures in place for their athletes as they recognise the impact of the COVID-19 pandemic and also the links between well-being and optimal performance.

 A happy athlete is more likely to go out there and perform freely without fear

 What managerial staff need to understand is that an athlete’s well-being or mental health may suffer before or during their time at the club or organisation.
 An unhealthy culture and environment, the pressure of their sporting situation or a training ground incident can cause considerable stress for some athletes which can go on to contribute towards the development of a mental illness.